dannyquist/re/ghidra/ghidra-getting-started.md

 # Conclusion

-There are a lot of features in Ghidra, some exciting like code-diffing are noticeably absent from this document.
-Program analysis is really the sweet spot for Ghidra, and the API is supposed to be awesome.
-I'm really looking forward to the awesome features and expansions.
+There are a lot of features in Ghidra, such as code-diffing, were omitted from the document.
+Program analysis is really the sweet spot for Ghidra, and the API is very complete.
+I'm really looking forward to the awesome features and expansions in the future.

 After a few hours I was able to have good success in adapting to the tool.
 I have been able to analyze my malware queue much faster than normal.